Why and when to call a manual therapist ?

 irregular oestrus, gestation, difficult calving, lying cow syndrome, decrease in milk production, sciatic pain, suckling issues (calfs), balled calf, tongue coming out of the mouth, deformation of the skull after birth...

 Osteopathic tecnics are beneficial for any type of patient and will vary depending on the situation and context.
-A session is usually recommended for non-veterinary musculoskeletal or functional disorders.
+A session is usually recommended for non-veterinary structural or functional disorders.

 What happen during a session?